mununki/rescriptdep/vscode-rescriptdep/README.md

 - **Interactive Graph**: Click on modules to navigate through dependencies
 - **High Performance**: Uses digest-based caching to improve performance for large projects

+## Platform Support

+Currently, this extension is supported on:
+- macOS
+- Linux

+**Important: Windows is not supported in the current version.**

+Windows support is planned for a future release.
+The limitation is due to issues with the CLI binary build process.

 ## Commands

 This extension provides several commands in the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):